 As you can see, the most expensive age is for 17-year-olds, with an average car insurance rate of $17,201.53.
 This makes sense, as these drivers have recently acquired their licenses and have less experience than other drivers.
 This rate drops significantly when a driver turns 25, as the average rate for that age is $4,779.13.

 At 35, it drops a bit more to $4,092.17, and then it becomes the cheapest at 60, with an average rate of $3,856.53.

 As we’ve previously mentioned, it’s illegal to base rates on gender in Pennsylvania (it’s also illegal in CA, HI, MA, MT, PA, NC, and parts of MI, too); however, it is still absolutely legal to base rates on your marital status.
 Here is a table that informs you of the different rates by marriage.

-What are the cheapest ZIP codes in Philadelphia?
+What are the cheapest ZIP codes for Philadelphia auto insurance?

 Another major factor when determining insurance costs in Philadelphia is what ZIP code you live in.
 This may be a little surprising, but it does make some sense.
 Certain ZIP codes have higher rates of accidents and more vehicle theft, so if you live there, an insurance company will likely charge you more because it’s more of a risk to insure you.